 Roscoe is a shy tiger who does not like large groups of people so you will not see him on tour.
 When he is nervous, he sometimes hides behind his enclosure-mate, Camilla, even though she is smaller than he is!
 Because of this, animal care staff works with Roscoe through a training program called operant conditioning.
 This type of training helps him feel more confident and relaxed and has made quite a difference since his arrival.
 Roscoe also loves sitting in his pool and hunting for meat hidden around his enclosure.

 Roscoe is an extremely handsome tiger who has very stunning black stripes.
 He has a very smooth coat and a spot on his nose that he enjoys rubbing on his fence so often that the hair has worn off.

 Where in Sanctuary

 Roscoe is located in Pine Forest with his enclosure-mate, Camilla.
 They are off tour because Roscoe gets very nervous around new and large groups of people.
-They are just down the path from Mila and Riley Tigers and Tasha Tiger.
+They are just down the path from Mila and Riley Tiger and Tasha Tiger.

 Legislation in the United States